cronvel/terminal-kit/README.md

 * eraseLineAfter(): erase current line after the cursor
 * eraseLineBefore(): erase current line before the cursor
 * eraseLine(): erase current line
-* alternateScreenBuffer(boolean): this set/unset the alternate screen buffer, many terminal do not support it or inhibit it
+* alternateScreenBuffer(): this set/unset the alternate screen buffer, many terminal do not support it or inhibit it

 ## Input/Output

 * requestCursorLocation(): request the cursor location, a 'terminal' event will be fired when available
-* requestScreenSize(): request for screen size, a 'terminal' event will be fired when available (rarely useful, most of time this event is fired on resize)
+* requestScreenSize(): **rarely useful** request for screen size, a 'terminal' event will be fired when available
 * applicationKeypad(): should allow keypad to send different code than 0..9 keys, not widely supported